Blog Weight Loss Do You Weigh More After Working Out? Why This Happens and Why You Shouldn’t Be Concerned

 • The type of exercise

-After a workout is over, it might seem as if you haven’t burned any fat at all because your weight hasn’t dropped by a significant amount.
+When a workout is over, it may seem as if you haven’t burned any fat at all because your weight hasn’t dropped by a significant amount.
 But actually, what’s going on inside your body during this period is much more important than the number on the scale.
-There are several different factors that contribute to weight gain after a tough workout session.
+There are several different factors that contribute to weight gain after a tough workout session:

 See also